Melvil Poupaud

-Melvil Poupaud (born 26 January 1973) is a French actor, author and filmmaker.
+Melvil Matthias Julien Poupaud (born 26 January 1973) is a French actor.

+Early life

+Poupaud was born in Paris, the son of Michel Poupaud and publicist Chantal Poupaud.
+He has an elder brother, Yarol, who is a musician.

 Career

-Poupaud's first appearance was, as a child, in Raúl Ruiz's 1983 film City of Pirates.
-He met Ruiz through his mother, Chantal Poupaud, who was a well-known press relations officer in the French film world.
+Poupaud made his film debut at the age of 10 in Raúl Ruiz's City of Pirates (1983), whom he met through his mother.
+He subsequently appeared in nine more of Ruiz's films, including The Insomniac on the Bridge (1985), Treasure Island (1986), Genealogies of a Crime (1997), Time Regained (1999) and Love Torn in a Dream (2000).
+For his roles in Jacques Doillon's The 15 Year Old Girl (1989) and Laurence Ferreira Barbosa's Normal People Are Nothing Exceptional (1993), Poupaud received two nominations for the César Award for Most Promising Actor.

 He starred in François Ozon's Time to Leave, and co-starred with Parker Posey in Zoe Cassavetes' Broken English.

 He also appeared in films such as Eric Rohmer's A Summer's Tale, Arnaud Desplechin's A Christmas Tale, and François Ozon's The Refuge.

 He co-starred with Suzanne Clément in Xavier Dolan's Laurence Anyways.

-Having led a selective career, grown in a family having close links with the cinema world, he has been close to figures of the Parisian intelligentsia during the seventies and eighties, such as Marguerite Duras or Jacques Lacan.

 Personal life

 Poupaud dated actress Chiara Mastroianni for four years from the age of 16 to 20.
 Though the two split up they remained friends and collaborators for decades with Mastroianni crediting Poupaud with encouraging her to pursue acting as a career and Poupaud crediting Mastroianni for his friendship with her ex-husband Benjamin Biolay.

+Poupaud was previously married to writer Georgina Tacou, with whom he has a daughter.